kgatman/documentation/docs/ereg/intro.md

 [![asciicast](https://asciinema.org/a/CZiacOPBRcmlOtjaVXcFUFohr.svg)](https://asciinema.org/a/CZiacOPBRcmlOtjaVXcFUFohr)

-* To install Docker, please follow the instructions detailed in https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04. _these instructions were written for Ubuntu 16 but work perfectly for Ubuntu 18_
+* To install Docker, please follow the instructions detailed in [https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)

+_these instructions above were written for Ubuntu 16 but work perfectly for Ubuntu 18_

 ## Pulling the docker image and running it as a container
 * In situations of poor internet connectivity where we're committing and sharing images using sneakernet, please follow the guide in [here](Working-with-Docker-Images-Locally)